 Use the five filter buttons to show only specific types of files in the list below.
 Folders will still be shown in the list.

-To show project files only, click the Proj/page button.
+To show project files only, tap the Proj/page button.

-To show sequence files only, click the Seq/bars button.
+To show sequence files only, tap the Seq/bars button.

-To show program files only, click the Prog/four-squares button.
+To show program files only, tap the Prog/four-squares button.